dc-js/dc.js/CONTRIBUTING.md

 #### Testing Notes

 We are currently transitioning from vows/jsdom testing to jasmine/PhantomJS.
+New tests should be written in (jasmine)[http://jasmine.github.io/2.0/introduction.html] (under the `spec` folder).
+Once you have run the tests once using `grunt test` or `grunt jasmine`, you can run the tests in your browser by opening web/jasmine-runner.html.
+You can also run an individual test with `grunt jasmine --filter=<part-of-test-filename>`

-New tests should be written in jasmine (under the `spec` folder), but changing existing vows test cases (under the `test` folder) to support smaller changes is fine.
+Changing existing vows test cases (under the `test` folder) to support smaller changes is fine.
 With vows tests, charts must set `.transitionDuration(0)` as the dom library used for testing [does not support](https://github.com/tmpvar/jsdom/issues/300) the SVG animation APIs.